deepset-ai/haystack-home/content/blog/haystack-nividia-integration/index.md

 ```

-When switching to self-deployed containers, you simply pass an additional `api_url` init
+The pipeline example above uses the API catalog endpoint for LLM inference and embedding.
+Switching from the API catalog endpoint to a self-hosted NIM microservice only requires the small addition of an `api_url` init
-parameter to the embedder and generator - that’s all.
+parameter to the embedder and generator.

 ```python
 document_embedder = NvidiaDocumentEmbedder(model="nvolveqa_40k", api_url="<container_endpoint_url>")